 From the top, you can enjoy a unique viewpoint of Athens.
-You have an almost birdseye view of the Panathenaic stadium beneath you, and a view out to central Athens and Lycabettus in the distance.
+You have an almost birdseye view of the Panathenaic stadium beneath you, and a magnificent view out to central Athens and Lycabettus in the distance.

 When your hike is through, head to one of the quirky local coffee shops in the Mets for a cappuccino and a slice of cake.
 Kain (Anapafseos 22) and Metz coffee (Mark.
 Mousourou 63) are local favourites.

-It is a well known fact that Athens was the birthplace of democracy.
-However, a common misconception is that the place of its creation was the Acropolis.
-Instead, it is the lesser-known Pnyx Hill that is considered by many as democracy’s birthplace.
+It is a well-known fact that Athens was the birthplace of democracy.
+However, a common misconception is that the place of its creation was the Acropolis of Athens.

 It was here where renowned Greek orators such as Demosthenes would give speeches on civic issues.
 The assembly would meet here at least ten times a year to discuss, debate, and cast votes on issues such as building developments around the city, new legislature, and wars.

 You can access Pnyx Hill from within the Filopappou Hill park area.
 Simply take a right turn from the main path when you see a signpost for “Pnyx”.